 6. Chateau Guiraud Petit Guiraud Sauternes

-Sauternes is an old school dessert wine that shouldn't be overlooked.
+Sauternes is an old-school dessert wine that shouldn't be overlooked.
 It is made from one of the classic Bordeaux white grapes, Semillon, and has concentrated flavors of dried apple, apricot, and pineapple.
 Honey and creamy almond make sauternes taste so fancy with cheese and nut plates.
 France really knows how to live.

 7. Dolce Late Harvest Semillon/Sauvignon Blanc blend

-California's answer to Sauternes is a treat beyond treat.
-Made from Semillon and Sauvignon Blanc grapes that are left to overripen (botrytis) on the vine, you'll taste orange zest, vanilla bean and butterscotch.
+California's answer to Sauternes is a treat beyond a treat.
+Made from Semillon and Sauvignon Blanc grapes that are left to overripen (botrytis) on the vine, you'll taste orange zest, vanilla bean, and butterscotch.
 Because of the overripe grapes, lots of dried fruit comes through in this pretty little bottle.
 It's worth skipping a few weeks of Starbucks to buy this bottle.

 8. Inniskillin Ice Wine

 There's a little town over the border of Canada called Niagara On The Lake.
-Inniskillin is the most well known of these ice wine producing vineyards.
+Inniskillin is the most well-known of these ice wine-producing vineyards.
 The white grapes are left to freeze on the vine with the maximum residual sugar (our friend botrytis aka noble rot strikes again).
 The grapes, most commonly Riesling and Vidal Blanc, are picked and pressed frozen to get that tiny bit of concentrated juice with amazing flavors and higher sugar content.
 Ice wine is also made from red cabernet franc grapes but it's not as common.

 9. Tokaji Hetszolo Asuz 5 Puttonyos